sebastianspicker/baseline-ops/README.md

 win-mdm-security-hardening-kit tracks the practical state of the current maintenance pass.

 ## Status
-Project phase: bootstrap.
+Lifecycle stage: bootstrap.

 ## Usage
-- Rewrote the the main flow explanation around the maintained behavior.
+- Rewrote the pester explanation around the maintained behavior.

 ## Notes
 - Align docs and templates after cleanup of non-committable artifacts.

+## Roadmap
+Keep the next pass focused on verification and smaller changes.